edgedb/easy-edgedb/chapter12/answers.md

 #### 2. How about these two functions?
 Will EdgeDB allow both of them to be defined at the same time?

 Yes, they have different signatures because the input is different: one takes an `int16` and the other takes an `int32`.
-In fact, you can see both of them by using DESCRIBE.
-For example, `DESCRIBE FUNCTION make64 AS TEXT` gives the following:
+In fact, you can see both of them by using `describe`.
+For example, `describe function make64 as text` gives the following:

 ```
 {